 The New Role of Toners

-• Target specific concerns like acne, dullness, or sensitivity
+- Address the look of concerns like blemishes, dullness, or sensitivity

 In many skincare lines today, toners can function more like essences, lotions, or light serums, depending on their formulation.